-London’s Typeface Book
+London’s Typeface Book – Underground Sans

-A celebration of Edward Johnston’s Underground Sans
+London’s Typeface, a celebration of Edward Johnston’s Underground Sans

-We were contacted by The Edward Johnston Foundation with a view to producing a book called London’s Typeface which celebrated the unveiling of a memorial to Johnston and his work in design arguably one of the most famous fonts of all time, at Farringdon Station in July 2019.
+We were contacted by The Edward Johnston Foundation with a view to producing a book called London’s Typeface which celebrated the unveiling of a memorial to Johnston and his work in designing arguably one of the most famous fonts of all time, at Farringdon Station in July 2019.

-Particularly poignant to us at Newman Thomson as the village of Ditchling which was the former home of Johnston is only 5 minutes down the road from our Mid-Sussex base, and up until recently was also the home to the writer of this post who has a particular interest in Johnston’s Underground Sans font, and the stories which followed it’s development, and it’s close sibling Gill Sans, designed by the contraversial Eric Gill, former student of Johnston and also a Ditchling resident.
+Particularly poignant to us at Newman Thomson as the village of Ditchling which was the former home of Johnston is only 5 minutes down the road from our Mid-Sussex base, and up until recently was also the home to the writer of this post who has a particular interest in Johnston’s Underground Sans font, the stories which followed its development, and its close sibling Gill Sans, designed by the contraversial Eric Gill, former student of Johnston and also a Ditchling resident.
 Incidentally, the Ditchling village sign on the Green, which most people assume is made using Gill Sans, is actually using Underground Sans, hand crafted by local Ditchling blacksmith, Nigel Stenning.